Born with a Broken Heart

 "Born with a Broken Heart" is a song by Italian singer Damiano David.
 It was released through Sony Music Italy and Arista Records on 25 October 2024, as the second single from David's debut studio album, Funny Little Fears (2025).
 He wrote the song along with Sarah Hudson and its producers Jason Evigan and Mark Schick.
 An Aerin Moreno-directed music video premiered alongside the single.

 Background and release

 Måneskin's lead vocalist Damiano David started his solo musical career with the release of "Silverlines" on 27 September 2024, a Labrinth-produced single.
 It served as the lead single from his debut studio album, released in 2025.
 The second single, "Born with a Broken Heart", was released in the following month, on 25 October.

 Composition

 In a statement while releasing the song, David said: "When I wrote this song I was getting out of a very dark place, I was feeling emotionless [...]
-I think the song was a way to make myself make sense of what I was feeling and look at it from a less scary prospective".
+I think the song was a way to make myself make sense of what I was feeling and look at it from a less scary perspective".
 Containing dramatic vocals and an anthemic production, the lyrics of the song explore emotional numbness and fear during a relationship.